Preimage problems for deterministic finite automata

-Totally extending words themselves can be viewed as a generalization of reset words: a word totally extending a singleton to the whole set of states $Q$ is a reset word.
-If we are not interested in bringing the automaton into one particular state but want it to be in any of the states from a specified subset, then it is exactly the question about totally extending word for our subset.
+Totally extending words themselves can be viewed as a~generalization of reset words: a~word totally extending a~singleton to the whole set of states $Q$ is a~reset word.
+If we are not interested in bringing the automaton into one particular state but want it to be in any of the states from a~specified subset, then it is exactly the question about totally extending word for our subset.
 In view of applications of synchronization, this can be particularly useful when we deal with non-synchronizing automata, where reset words cannot be applied.

-Avoiding word problem is a recent concept that is dual to synchronization: instead of being in some states, we want to not be in them.
-A quadratic upper bound on the length of the shortest avoiding words of a single state have been established in \cite{Szykula2018ImprovingTheUpperBound}, where avoiding words were also used to improve the best known upper bound on the length of the shortest reset words.
-The computational complexity of the problems related to avoiding, both a single state or a subset, have not been established, which is another motivation to study totally extending words.
-We give a special attention to the problem of avoiding one state and a small subset of states (totally extending a large subset), since they seem to be most important in view of their applications (and as we show, the complexity grows with the size of the subset to avoid).
+Avoiding word problem is a~recent concept that is dual to synchronization: instead of being in some states, we want not to be in them.
+A~quadratic upper bound on the length of the shortest avoiding words of a~single state has been established \cite{Szykula2018ImprovingTheUpperBound}, which led to an improvement of the best known upper bound on the length of the shortest reset words (see also \cite{Shitov2019} for a very recent improvement of that improvement of the upper bound).
+Furthermore, better upper bounds on the length of the shortest avoiding words would lead to further improvements; in particular, a subquadratic upper bound implies the upper bound on the reset threshold equal to $7n^3/48+o(n^3)$ \cite{GJT2014ANoteOnARecentAttempt}.
+There is a precise conjecture that the shortest avoiding words have length at most $2n-2$ \cite[Open~Problem~1]{Szykula2018ImprovingTheUpperBound}.
+The computational complexity of the problems related to avoiding, both a~single state or a~subset, has not been established before.
+We give a~special attention to the problem of avoiding one state and a~small subset of states (totally extending a~large subset), as since they seem to be most important in view of their applications (and as we show, the complexity grows with the size of the subset to avoid).

-\emph{Resizing}: Shrinking a subset is dual to extending, i.e.\ shrinking a subset means extending its complement.
+\textbf{Resizing}: Shrinking a~subset is dual to extending, i.e.\ shrinking a~subset means extending its complement.
 Therefore, the complexity immediately transfers from the previous results.
-However, in Section~\ref{sec:resize} we consider the problem of determining whether there is a word whose inverse action results in a subset having a different size, that is, either extends the subset or shrinks it (Problems~\ref{pbm:resize},~\ref{pbm:resize_len}).
+However, in Section~\ref{sec:resize} we consider the problem of determining whether there is a~word whose inverse action results in a~subset having a~different size, that is, either extends the subset or shrinks it (Problems~\ref{pbm:resize},~\ref{pbm:resize_len}).